dusty-nv/jetson-reinforcement/README.md

 ## Robotic Manipulation

 Our first Gazebo environment trains a robotic arm to touch objects without needing explicit IK ([Inverse Kinematics](https://appliedgo.net/roboticarm/)).
-The motion planning is learned by the network.
+The motion planning is learned internally by the network.
 To get started, run the following script from the terminal:

 ``` bash
 $ ./gazebo-arm.sh